conradkoh/texttools_webapp/README.md

 # Text Tools

-Simple text tools for to help humans win the war against the machines
+Simple text tools to help humans win the war against the machines